 Remote work is on the rise—and that's not just due to fears around COVID19 (Coronavirus).
 In 2018, Forbes predicted that soon up to 50% of the U.S. workforce will be remote.
 Here at Nomad, we've been advocates of remote work and non-traditional offices for ages.
 So we are happy to see remote-based work gaining more and more acceptance.
-We think remote work has benefits for everyone—whether you work full time in an office or are starting a new position at a remote-based company, these tips on how to maximize productivity while out of the traditional office are sure to help you level up your ability to office anywhere.
+We think remote work has benefits for everyone—whether you work full time in an office, are starting a new position at a remote-based company, or embarking on a digital nomad experience, these tips on how to maximize productivity while out of the traditional office are sure to help you level up your ability to office anywhere.

 On top of the physical workspace you create for yourself, it's important to set boundaries, especially when working from home.
 It can be all too easy to get distracted and start deep cleaning your kitchen or reorganizing your vintage spoon collection.
 It's easy to rationalize these breaks from your workday since you are at home, and your hours are flexible.
 It's easy to feel that you can just make that time up later in the day.
 However, unplanned and impromptu distractions from the workday kill your productivity, not just because they take time out of the day but because they artificially drag your workday on.
 It's great to take advantage of the flexibility remote work allows, but to succeed, you need to block your time effectively.